Inhalt - Entschädigungsbericht (nur in Englisch)

 Authority and definition process

-The basic features of the remuneration policy are elaborated by the Compensation Committee (COC) and approved by the Board of Directors, which also approves the Group bonus plan and the longterm incentive plan (LTI).
+The basic features of the remuneration policy are elaborated by the Compensation Committee (COC) and approved by the Board of Directors, which also approves the executive bonus plan and the longterm incentive plan (LTI).
 The Board of Directors fixes annually the remuneration of the Directors and of the members of the Group Executive Board, based on suggestions of the COC and within the limits approved by the shareholders.
 The Directors, whose remuneration is decided on, also participate in the meeting.
-The Board of Directors reviews annually the main features of the remuneration policy, approves the fixed portion of the remuneration of the Group Executive Board members and defines the targets for the Group bonus plan as well as the parameters for the LTI.
+The Board of Directors reviews annually the main features of the remuneration policy, approves the fixed portion of the remuneration of the Group Executive Board members and defines the targets for the executive bonus plan as well as the parameters for the LTI.
 The Board of Directors has not engaged third-party consultants for the elaboration of the salary policy or of compensation programs.
 The Board of Directors annually submits the proposal for the maximum aggregate total compensation of the members of the Board of Directors and the Group Executive Board to the Annual General Meeting for prospective approval by the shareholders.
 For a detailed description of the rules on the vote on pay at the Annual General Meeting, reference is made to §14 of the Articles of Association.

 For the rules in the Articles of Association on the principles applicable to performance-related pay and to the allocation of equity securities as well as the additional amount for payments to new members of the Group Executive Board appointed after the vote on pay at the Annual General Meeting as well as on loans, credit facilities and post-employment benefits for members of the Board of Directors and the Group Executive Board, reference is made to §24 of the Articles of Association.